 When workers are working on a contaminated surface, they will receive a small amount of external dose.
 External dose rates from uranium and its radioactive progeny are shown in Table 3.
 The doses were calculated using the computer code MicroShield version 6.02 (Grove Engineering 2003).
-The calculated dose rates are for natural uranium and include the dose contribution from the radioactive decay products of U238, U235, and U234.
+The calculated dose rates are for natural uranium and include the dose contribution from the radioactive decay products of U, U, and U.

 The quantity of uranium on the floor surface was estimated from measured air concentrations.
 The level of surface contamination was determined by first calculating a terminal settling velocity for 5-μm activity mean aerodynamic diameter (AMAD) particles.
 The calculated terminal settling velocity was 0.00075 meters per second.
-It was assumed that the surface contamination level was due to 365 days of constant deposition from the constant air concentration with no removal.
-Using this surface concentration and the conversion factor in Table 3, the external dose rate from contaminated surfaces was calculated.
-This results in a calculated value of 0.0158 mR/hr.
-This value is small when compared to the dose rate directly from uranium but it is not negligible.
-Therefore, it is included in the external dose model.
+It was assumed that the surface contamination level was due to 30 days of constant deposition from the constant air concentration with no removal.
+Using this surface concentration and the conversion factors in Table 3, the external dose rates from contaminated surfaces were calculated.
+This results in a calculated value of 0.000139 mR/hr photon and 0.0134 mrad/hr beta.
+These values are small when compared to the dose rate directly from uranium.
+Combined with the large uncertainty applied to the direct values, these values are considered negligible and not included in the estimate.